 “Fully vaccinated folks, in general, are not the ones who are ending up in the hospital, ending up in the intensive care units,” he added.
 “The idea behind boosting is to make sure that we don’t get to that point.”

 “It’s not something where your immunity just turns off at some point.
 It’s a spectrum.
 You have optimum protection some time after that second dose — probably about a month after the second dose — and then you have a slow decay after that,” Ratner said.
-“But even now, even as we’re getting to that eight-month point for a lot of the highest risk folks, the vaccine is still protective against severe disease.”

 6. What will the rollout be like?

 “It’s not going to be a crush of everyone trying to get a booster at the same time,” Ratner said.

 7. What should you do if you lost your vaccine card?

 If you misplaced your card, though, don’t stress.
 Contact your original vaccine provider to see if they can verify your record or get you a replacement.
 You can also contact your state health department’s immunization information system.

 8. What about kids?

 Experts are still learning about COVID-19.
 The information in this story is what was known or available as of publication, but guidance can change as scientists discover more about the virus.
 Please check the Centers for Disease Control and Prevention for the most updated recommendations.